dotnet/docs/docs/standard/library-guidelines/get-started.md

 ## [Strong naming](./strong-naming.md)

 Learn about what strong naming is and its advantages and disadvantages.
-Strong naming a .NET library allows the most developers to use the library and is a recommended best practice.
+Strong naming a .NET library allows the most developers to use the library, and is a recommended best practice.

 ## [NuGet and open-source libraries](./nuget.md)

-The recommended way to create NuGet packages for open-source .NET libraries, including the required metadata that all packages published publicly on NuGet.org should have.
+The best way to create NuGet packages for open-source .NET libraries, including recommended metadata for all packages published publicly on NuGet.org.

 ### [Dependencies](./dependencies.md)